cn666278/task-todo-new-edition/README.md

 <img src="screenshots/Highlight Page/h1.png" height="450px" /> <img src="screenshots/Highlight Page/h2.png" height="450px" /> <img src="screenshots/Highlight Page/h3.png" height="450px" />

 ### 4. Report page
+* This page is used to generate a completion report of the current task, users can evaluate the completion of the current task according to the displayed data, and better arrange their tasks.
+* And provides four categories (all, 1 day, 7 days, this month) to facilitate users to view analysis reports according to different time length.
+* A toggle style button is provided in the upper right corner, which users can click to change the progress indicator display.

 Report logic:
 ```